Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 Whether you’re in line with the USDA’s Thrifty plan or the Liberal plan, you can save money on groceries.

-As I mentioned earlier, I spend an average of $450 a month on groceries for myself and my four teens.
+As I mentioned earlier, I spend an average of $550 a month on groceries for myself and my four teens.
 And guess what: We eat GOOD and healthy food.
-We even buy some organic products.
+We even buy a lot of organic products.

 Here are some tips to help you save money on groceries.